Rathlin Island

 Rathlin Island (Reachlainn, [ˈɾˠaxlən̠ʲ]; Local Irish dialect: Reachraidh, [ˈɾˠaxɾˠi]; Scots: Racherie) is an island and civil parish off the coast of County Antrim (of which it is part) in Northern Ireland.
 It is Northern Ireland's northernmost point.
+As of the 2021 Census there were 141 people living on the island.

 Geography

-Rathlin is the only inhabited offshore island of Northern Ireland, with a steadily growing population of approximately 150 people, and is the most northerly inhabited island off the coast of the island of Ireland.
+Rathlin is the only inhabited offshore island of Northern Ireland, with a steadily growing population of approximately 150 people, and is the most northerly inhabited island off the coast of Northern Ireland.
 The reverse-L-shaped Rathlin Island is 4 mi from east to west, and 2+1/2 mi from north to south.

 The highest point on the island is Slieveard, 134 m above sea level.
 Rathlin is 15+1/2 nmi from the Mull of Kintyre, the southern tip of Scotland's Kintyre peninsula.
 It is part of the Causeway Coast and Glens council area, and is represented by the Rathlin Development & Community Association.

 Townland

-Rathlin is part of the traditional barony of Cary (around the town of Ballycastle), and of current district Moyle.
+Rathlin is part of the traditional barony of Cary (around the town of Ballycastle), and of Causeway Coast and Glens Borough Council.
 The island constitutes a civil parish and is subdivided into 22 townlands:

+Demography

+2021 Census

+Rathlin Island is labelled as The_Glens_B1 Data Zone, according to the Northern Ireland Statistics and Research Agency (NISRA).
+As of the 2021 Census it is the smallest Data Zone.
+On Census day (21 March 2021) there were 141 people living in Rathlin Island.
+Of these: